DmitryScaletta/twitch-dlp/README.md

 --retry-streams DELAY       Retry fetching the list of available
                             streams until streams are found
                             while waiting DELAY second(s)
-                            between each attempt.
+                            between each attempt
--r, --limit-rate RATE       Limit download rate to RATE --keep-fragments            Keep fragments after downloading --download-sections TEXT    Download only part of the video.
+-r, --limit-rate RATE       Limit download rate to RATE --keep-fragments            Keep fragments after downloading --download-sections TEXT    Download specific part of the video.
                             Syntax: "*start_time-end_time".
                             Examples: "*0-12:34", "*3:14:15-inf"
                             A "*" prefix is for yt-dlp compatibility.
                             Negative timestamps and multiple
-                            sections are not supported.
+                            sections are not supported --merge-fragments FILENAME  Merge already downloaded fragments.
+                            FILENAME must match the fragment
+                            names but without ".part-FragN".
+                            Can't be used with other options
+                            (except --download-sections)
 ```

 ## Formats example